Krachn/PortfolioAlt/doc/user_manual.md

 This user manual will walk through the structure of the blog out and how to use it.

-Key rule: If it looks like a link, smells like a link, walks like a link, then it probably is a link, and that probably means that it is a link to either a blog post, or a certain technique that was used.

 ## Layout Structure

 All pages inherit the base blog layout.
 This layout has a few elements that stay concistent throughout all pages: